SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Experiment

-\textbf{Bootstrap Overhead:} Figure~\ref{fig:Learning curves} illustrates the auditing performance of SMIA-0 and SMIA-M under different numbers of bootstrap groups.
-As a white-box auditing method, SMIA has already demonstrated strong and reliable performance advantages.
-Across varying numbers of bootstrap groups, SMIA does not exhibit significant fluctuations in either the median performance or the confidence intervals, indicating that the bootstrap procedure is well controlled and does not need to be excessively increased to improve SMIA’s performance.
+\textbf{The Small-Sample Challenge of SMI.} Since SMI relies on distributional mixture estimation, its error increases with smaller sample sizes.
+We therefore study its sample requirement on CINIC-10 by varying the audit size from 1 to 800.
+For each size, we run 1,000 resampling audits when the size is below 200 and 500 audits otherwise.
+As shown in Figure~\ref{fig:learnicurves}, SMI converges around 200 samples, or about 20 samples per class for a 10-class dataset.

-An interesting observation is that, as the number of bootstrap groups increases, a small number of groups with lower audit accuracy consistently emerge.
-We attribute this behavior to the presence of particularly difficult-to-audit samples within certain bootstrap groups, which leads to reduced audit accuracy.
-This observation motivates us to further investigate the auditing performance of SMIA in challenging scenarios involving ambiguous or small-sample settings.
+\textbf{Bootstrap Overhead.} Figure~\ref{fig:learning-444} illustrates the auditing performance of SMI and SMI-M under different numbers of bootstrap groups.
+As a white-box auditing method, SMI has already demonstrated strong and reliable performance advantages.
+Across varying numbers of bootstrap groups, SMI does not exhibit significant fluctuations in either the median performance or the reference ranges, indicating that the bootstrap procedure is well controlled and does not need to be excessively increased to improve SMI’s performance.